Q & A about Ritenour Owned and Operated Student Bus Service

 Q: What does Ritenour Owned and Operated bus service mean?

-Q: Will bus service still be free for students who qualify to take a bus to and from school?
+Q: Is bus service free for students who qualify to take a bus to and from school?

 Q: What does it mean to “lease-purchase” school buses?